Find Grad Schools

 72 Yearly Graduations

-University of California - Davis comes in at #12 on our list of the most popular colleges offering master's degrees in agriculture and agriculture operations.
+University of California - Davis comes in at #12 on our list of the most popular colleges offering master's degrees in agriculture & agriculture operations.
 Roughly 39,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-The agriculture and agriculture operations program at University of California - Davis awarded 72 master's degrees during the 2020-2021 school year.
-About 57% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 72 people received their master's degree in agriculture & agriculture operations from UC Davis.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 #13